Elementary Social Studies Curriculum

 - Researching the different jobs that exist in our communities and explaining how these jobs contribute to our society as a whole.

 Learn more about our 2nd grade elementary social studies curriculum.

 In third grade, social studies builds off the previous year by using geographic tools such as maps and atlases to collect data about the earth’s surface.
 You’ll also introduce your students to geographic terminology such as peninsula and island, and have your children point out examples on a map.

 Economics is also introduced in elementary social studies during grade 3.
-Concepts such as the role of banking in our society, the difference between imports and exports, and the relationship between natural resources and the products they produce will be covered amongst other topics.
+Concepts such as the role of banking in our society, how supply and demand affects prices, and the relationship between natural resources and the products they produce will be covered amongst other topics.
 Your children will also learn about: